MicrosoftDocs/common-data-model-and-service/powerapps/power-apps-data-table-control.md

    A Data table control is added to the screen.

-3. Rename the Data table control to SalesOrderTable, and resize it to cover the entire screen
+3. Rename the Data table control to SalesOrderTable, and resize it to cover the entire screen.
-4. In the right-hand pane, click or tap the down arrow next to the *No data source selected* text, and then click or tap **Add a data source**
+4. In the right-hand pane, click or tap the down arrow next to the *No data source selected* text, and then click or tap **Add a data source**.

    ![Add a data source](Media/addDataToDataTable.png "Add a data source")